Friday, April 24, 2026

 Lynes

-George Platt Lynes (1907–1955) is one of those figures who quietly sits at the center of everything.
-He ran with Paul Cadmus, Jared French, and Margaret French, but his circle stretched even wider—Christopher Isherwood, Lincoln Kirstein, Jean Cocteau—and deep into the dance world with Isadora Duncan and George Balanchine
+George Platt Lynes (1907-1955) is one of those figures who quietly sitas at the center of everything.
+He ran with Paul Cadmus, Jarad French, and Margaret French, but his circle stretched even wider--Christopher Isherwood, Licoln Kirstein, Jean Cocteau--and deep into the dance world with Isadora Duncan and George Balanchine.

 He even stepped in front of the camera himself, posing nude for Man Ray and the PaJaMa group.
 But photography was always his anchor—mostly black and white, always about light, composition, and restraint.